 Rose was one of the first essential oils that Sylla worked with in her aromatherapy practice.
 It is also one that holds deep emotional resonance for her, as it was a source of comfort during a time of grieving.

 Therapeutically, Rose is an oil that can be good for practically everything.
 It can be helpful for skin-care blends, balancing hormones, cardiovascular issues, stress, migraines, emotional disorders, and much more.

-Rose is our featured oil this month in the Inner Sanctum.
-Here, we’ve included a sneak peek, so you can get a sense of what we’ve got going on in our new membership.
+Rose is just one of the oils featured in the Inner Sanctum Library.
+Here, we’ve included a sneak peek, so you can get a sense of what it has to offer.

 In this video, you will learn:

 - The difference between Rose Otto and Rose absolute.

 - How chemistry affects the oil.

 - How Sylla used Rose to treat emotional issues.